 - Opportunity for learning and growing as a team

 - Insider view of the inner workings of the business

-- Long-term investment through encouragement of employee growth
+- Long-term investment through the encouragement of employee growth

 - Increase solidarity

 The advantages of outsourcing include:

 - Online collaboration tools to post and manage projects

 - Access to a global talent pool

 - Increased business operations because of time zone factors and holiday schedules

 - Guaranteed work continuation with no time down since time off isn’t a required benefit